-Under our Bylaws, the proposals to approve an amendment to the 2008 Plan to increase the number of shares authorized for issuance under the plan by 1,500,000 shares and to ratify the appointment of BDO as the independent registered public accounting firm for the year ending December 31, 2015 will be approved if the number of shares voted in favor of each respective proposal exceeds the number of shares voted against the proposal.
-Abstentions will not count as votes cast and will not affect the outcome of these proposals.
+Under our Bylaws, the proposals to approve an amendment to the 2008 Plan to increase the number of shares authorized for issuance under the plan by 1,500,000 shares, to re-approve the material terms of the performance goals included in the 2008 Plan, and to ratify the appointment of BDO as the independent registered public accounting firm for the year ending December 31, 2016 will be approved if the number of shares voted in favor of each respective proposal exceeds the number of shares voted against the proposal.
+Abstentions and broker non-votes will not count as votes cast and will not affect the outcome of these proposals.